microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_monitoring_servers/_index.md

     ![Screenshot of searching Azure Policy](./img/01.png)

-- Click on **Assignments**, and you will see the Azure Policy initiative _(Ag) Enable Azure Monitor for Hybrid VMs with AMA_.
+- Click on **Assignments**.
+You will see the Azure Policy initiative _(Ag) Enable Azure Monitor for Hybrid VMs with AMA_.
 This initiative enables Azure Monitor for the hybrid virtual machines with AMA.
-Takes Log Analytics workspace as parameter and asks for an option to enable Processes and Dependencies.
+It takes a Log Analytics workspace as parameter and asks for an option to enable Processes and Dependencies.

     ![Screenshot of Azure Monitor initiative assignment Azure Policy](./img/02.png)

 - The Azure Policy initiative mentioned above deploys a Data Collection Rule (DCR), which is in charge of collecting monitoring data from the Azure Arc-enabled servers.
-In the top bar, search for **Data collection rules**
+In the top bar, search for **Data collection rules**:

     ![Screenshot of searching Data Collection Rules](./img/03.png)